gemeofficial/gemeblog/blog/2025-07-11-ugent-tips-for-recovery-after-texas-floods/index.md

    Wait until the soil dries and is tested.
 Remove topsoil if contaminated and avoid planting edible crops for 30–60 days.

-6. **How can I tell if my soil is still healthy after Texas flood?**
+6. **How can I tell if my soil is still healthy after flood?**

    Signs include foul odor, excess moisture, and visible mold.
 Use compost and organic matter to improve recovery.

 ## Conclusion

-Recovering your home after the Texas floods requires careful planning and attention to health and safety.
+Recovering your home after floods requires careful planning and attention to health and safety.
 From understanding the risks of polluted water after floods to learning how to compost after floods using damaged vegetation, these emergency tips ensure you don’t just survive, but thrive in recovery.
 Stay informed, stay safe, and help your environment bounce back stronger than ever.

 ## Related Articles